athakwani/devenv/README.rst

 Sync Development Environment
 =============================

-Sync starts bidirectional code between between dupper container and local machine.
+Sync starts bidirectional code sync between dupper container and local machine.
 You can start development environment for any git repository using dupper by running below commands.

 .. code-block:: bash